fbpx

 Take a Practice Test For Free!

 It depends on how you study!
 If you take our free practice tests and enroll in our study guides we are confident you will pass.
 In fact, we're so confident we guarantee you will pass.
-At the end of the free practice test you will receive a score report and your personalized, study plan-to-pass the Praxis Algebra I 5162.
+At the end of the free practice test you will receive a score report and your personalized, study plan-to-pass the Algebra 1.
 Follow this plan and you will be ready come test day!

 Welcome to the Praxis 5162 Practice Test and Prep page.
 We’ll be introducing you to the core domains and concepts you need to know to pass this exam.
 This is one of the free resources we provide so you can see the high-level concepts you will find on the Praxis Algebra I 5162 Test to gauge how much you know.